fmaste/Haskell/doc/EvaluationStrategies.md

 ## [Lazy vs. non-strict](https://wiki.haskell.org/Lazy_vs._non-strict)

-Non-strictness is often confused with lazy evaluation.
+Non-strictness is often confused with lazy evaluation but laziness is not the only way to implement non-strictness.

 ## Haskell's definition